lemanschik/v8-component-system/.github/README.md

-# v8 component system -smol
+# v8 component system - smol
 Andrew Johnstons JustJS Component Pattern as build Skeletten is mainly used for education and to have a Central Place to Update the Component Pattern Indipenedent.